Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Introduction

-Active DA presents new challenges that AL or DA do not address.
-In AL, labels are typically acquired for instances that are highly uncertain under the model~\cite{gal2017deep,ducoffe2018adversarial,tong2001support,kirsch2019batchbald}, or diverse in a learned embedding space~\cite{sener2017active,gissin2019discriminative}.
-In Active DA, label acquisiton based solely on either uncertainty or diversity is suboptimal.
-Under a severe domain shift, uncertainty estimates on the target domain may be highly miscalibrated~\cite{snoek2019can}, or lead to sampling outliers or redundant instances (Fig.~\ref{fig:teaser}, top).
-Similarly, label acquisition based purely on diversity can lead to sampling uninformative instances from regions of feature space that are already well-aligned across domains (Fig.~\ref{fig:teaser}, middle).
-Clearly, an optimal label acquisition strategy for Active DA would jointly account for both uncertainty and diversity of instances.
+The traditional AL setting typically focuses on techniques to select samples to efficiently learn a model from scratch, rather than adapting under a domain shift~\cite{settles2009active}.
+As a result, existing state-of-the art AL methods based on either uncertainty or diversity sampling are less effective for Active DA.
+Uncertainty sampling selects instances that are highly uncertain under the model's beliefs~\cite{gal2017deep,ducoffe2018adversarial,tong2001support,kirsch2019batchbald}.
+Under a domain shift, uncertainty estimates on the target domain may be miscalibrated~\cite{snoek2019can} and lead to sampling uninformative, outlier, or redundant instances (Fig.~\ref{fig:teaser}, top).
+A parallel line of work in AL based on diversity sampling instead selects instances dissimilar to one another in a learned embedding space~\cite{gissin2019discriminative,sener2017active,sinha2019variational}.
+In Active DA, this can lead to sampling uninformative instances from regions of the feature space that are already well-aligned across domains (Fig.~\ref{fig:teaser}, middle).
+As a result, solely using uncertainty or diversity sampling is suboptimal for Active DA, as we demonstrate in Sec~\ref{subsec:results}.

-Prior work in Active DA has also identified the importance of identifying instances that are both uncertain and diverse.
-The state-of-the-art method for Active DA, AADA~\cite{su2019active} does so by selecting instances with high predictive entropy and high `targetness' $= p_T (x)/p_S(x)$ under a learned domain discriminator, that they refer to as diversity.
-However, such targetness does not adequately ensure that selected instances are representative of the entire target distribution, or dissimilar to one another \ie selected samples may be outliers or redundant.
-In fact, in our experiments we find that such a combination of uncertainty and diversity does not generalize to challenging domain shifts.
+Recent work in AL and Active DA has sought to combine uncertainty and diversity sampling. \texttt{AADA}~\cite{su2019active}, the state-of-the-art Active DA method, combines uncertainty with diversity measured by `targetness' under a learned domain discriminator.
+However, targetness does not ensure that the selected instances are representative of the entire target data distribution (\ie not outliers), or dissimilar to one another.
+Ash~\etal~\cite{ash2019deep} instead propose performing clustering in a hallucinated ``gradient embedding'' space.
+However, they rely on distance-based clustering in high-dimensional spaces, which often leads to suboptimal results.